 4.4 Retrieval of Topically Relevant Documents

 Extract the most semantically aligned documents from the indexed repository by leveraging the query’s vector representation.
-These selections furnish the LLM with contextually pertinent external data, thereby enhancing the quality of the output.
+Consequently, these selections furnish the LLM with contextually pertinent external data, thereby enhancing the quality of the output.

 4.5 Composite Query Formulation for LLM